shinyay/spring-cloud-gcp-trace-gs/README.md

 - **Span**
   - Sections of a job or request
   - Single trace can be composed of multiple spans each correlating to a specific step or section of the request
+    - **Span ID** is assigned for that component and added to the trace
 ## Demo